JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 - The HTTP GET request message is sent by a web server to a web client to get the identity of the web client.
 - The HTTP GET request message is sent by a web server to a web client to get the next request from the web client.
 - The HTTP GET request message is used by a web client to post an object on a web server.
--  ```The HTTP GET request message is used by a web client to request a web server to send the requested object from the server to the client.```
+-  &#x1F449;```The HTTP GET request message is used by a web client to request a web server to send the requested object from the server to the client.```

 # 2.2-4 CONDITIONAL HTTP GET.